matthewdowns/the-biggest-data/README.md

 ```

 At this point, a very large amount of randomized data will be ingested into
 the distributed timeseries database.
-Depending on the source language used,
-the entire process can take between 5 and 10 minutes.
+The entire process can take up to 5 minutes.